VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter14.md

          * [ mAnimate ](MStudioMGNCSV1dot0PGP2C13#mAnimate)

 - Control creating method
-   - Automatic creation: through interface designer in mStudio, drag corresponding animation control, select GIF image or image directory that need to load in the property column, and mStudio will automatically create control and provides visual control configuration, at the same time, creation codes are generated automatically.
+   - Automatic creation: through interface designer in miniStudio, drag corresponding animation control, select GIF image or image directory that need to load in the property column, and miniStudio will automatically create control and provides visual control configuration, at the same time, creation codes are generated automatically.
    - Manual generation: according to mGNCS control creating process, through programming, corresponding control window class ID is imported, and control is generated.
 Manual programming sets control property and event handling.

 ---++mAnimate